metasong/iam-data/documents/design patterns_191.md

 ![=100%*](http://www.hsufengko.com/uploads/8/0/5/7/8057674/8141893_orig.jpeg)

-> implementation of portable Window abstration in a user interface toolkit, X Window System and IBM's Presentation Manager(PM)
+> implementation of portable Window abstration in a user interface toolkit, X Window System and IBM's Presentation Manager(PM).
 > the up image looks like a bridge